-- i) Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order1 or a special guardianship order2 - ii) Students in Priority Area 5.
-The Tie-break rule will be applied if there is a need to differentiate between students in Priority Area 5.
+- i) Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order1 or a special guardianship order2 - ii) Students who live nearest to the school measured by using the Hertfordshire Local Authority's 'Find your nearest School' online facility.
+The measurement is taken from the point of your child's house to a point of distance which has been agreed by the Governors on the school site.
+Should two applicants have the same home to school distance a random allocation will be made and that process will be independently supervised.